Lightweight Detection of a Small Number of Large Errors in a Quantum Circuit: Testing Clifford circuits

 \begin{proof} Consider the matrix $M_U-M_{\tilde{U}}\in\mathbb{F}_2^{2n\times 2n}$.
 This is a nonzero matrix, hence its kernel has dimension at most $2n-1$, which means that $(M_U-M_{\tilde{U}})P=0$ for at most $2^{2n-1}$ different $P$s.
 Therefore $M_U P\neq M_{\tilde{U}}P$ for at least $2^{2n}-2^{2n-1}=\frac{1}{2}4^n$ of the $P\in{\cal P}^n$. \end{proof}

 Of course, it is possible that $U$ and $\tilde{U}$ only differ by an $n$-qubit Pauli, and we have to consider that case separately.

 Now suppose we have a Clifford circuit $\tilde{U}$ that is intended to implement a known Clifford circuit~$U$.
 We can run $\tilde{U}$ but not its inverse, and want to test whether it indeed equals the intended~$U$.
 Our test starts by choosing a uniformly random $P\in{\cal P}^n$.
 We compute $U^\dagger(P)=U^\dagger P U$,\footnote{A classical computer can do this in time linear in the number of gates of~$U$: use the $2n$-bit representation and update this gate-by-gate according to the action of the Clifford gates as described in the proof of Theorem~\ref{th:cliffordlinear}; also keep track of the overall phase $\pm 1$.
-Note that we want to do this for $U^\dagger$ so we have to reverse the order of gates given by~$U$, and invert the gates (which only affects $S$, since the other Clifford gates are self-inverse).} which is a signed $n$-qubit Pauli $Q=sQ_1\otimes\cdots\otimes Q_n\in\pm{\cal P}^n$.
+Note that we want to do this for $U^\dagger$ so we have to reverse the order of gates given by~$U$, and invert the gates (which only affects the $S$-gate, since the other Clifford gates are self-inverse).} which is a signed $n$-qubit Pauli $Q=sQ_1\otimes\cdots\otimes Q_n\in\pm{\cal P}^n$.
 Note that if we start with an eigenstate of~$Q$ and apply $U$ to it, then we obtain an eigenstate of~$P$ itself, with the same eigenvalue.
-Our test prepares a tensor-product eigenstate $\ket{\psi_{in}}$ of~$Q$ as follows: \begin{quote} for $j=1,\ldots,n$:\\ if $Q_j\in\{X,Y,Z\}$, then set the $j$th qubit of $\ket{\psi_{in}}$ to either the $+1$-eigenstate or the $-1$-eigenstate of $Q_j$ (each with probability 1/2);\\ if $Q_j=I$, then set the $j$th qubit of $\ket{\psi_{in}}$ to $\frac{1}{\sqrt{2}}(\ket{0}+e^{i\pi/4}\ket{1})$.\footnote{Note that this state has overlap much less than~1 with each of the 6 eigenstates of $X,Y,Z$.
-A more ``symmetric'' mixed-state choice here would be the qubit which is the uniform mixture of those 6 states.} \end{quote} By construction $\ket{\psi_{in}}$ is an eigenstate of $Q$, with an eigenvalue $\lambda\in\{+1,-1\}$ that we know.
-Now we run $\tilde{U}$ on $\ket{\psi_{in}}$ and measure the $\pm 1$-valued observable $P$ on state $\tilde{U}\ket{\psi_{in}}$.
+Our test prepares a tensor-product eigenstate $\ket{\psi_{in}}$ of~$Q$ as follows: